rpng/R-VIO/README.md

 # R-VIO

-R-VIO is an efficient, lightweight, **robocentric visual-inertial odometry** algorithm for consistent 3D motion tracking using only a monocular camera and a 6-axis IMU.
-Different from standard world-centric VINS algorithms which directly estimate absolute motion of the sensing platform with respect to a fixed, gravity-aligned, global frame of reference, R-VIO estimates the relative motion of higher accuracy with respect to a moving, local frame (for example, IMU frame) and updates global pose (orientation and position) estimate through composition.
+R-VIO is an efficient, lightweight, **robocentric visual-inertial odometry** algorithm for consistent 3D motion tracking using only a monocular camera and a single IMU.
+Different from the standard world-centric algorithms which directly estimate absolute motion of the mobile platform with respect to a fixed, gravity-aligned, global frame of reference, R-VIO i) estimates relative motion of higher accuracy with respect to a moving, local frame (for example, IMU frame), and ii) incrementally updates global pose (orientation and position) through composition.
 This code is developed with the robocentric sliding-window filtering-based VIO framework that was originally proposed in our *IROS2018* paper and further extended in our recent *IJRR* paper:

-- Zheng Huai and Guoquan Huang, **Robocentric visual-inertial odometry**, *The International Journal of Robotics Research (IJRR)*, July 2019: [here](https://journals.sagepub.com/doi/10.1177/0278364919853361).
+- Zheng Huai and Guoquan Huang, **Robocentric visual-inertial odometry**, *The International Journal of Robotics Research (IJRR)*, July 2019: [download](https://journals.sagepub.com/doi/10.1177/0278364919853361).

 ```
 @article{huai2019robocentric,